feliixk/SE2_Devices/README.txt

 Check inside temperature	     --> a1
 Check inside temperature attic       --> a2
 Check LDR (light reader)	     --> a3

+**Correspons to 1/0**
+Fire alarm active/inactive 	     --> r2
+Burglar alarm inactive/active	     --> r3
+Waterleakage active/inactive	     --> r4
+Stove on/off			     --> r5
+Window open/closed		     --> r6
+Power outage active/inactive 	     --> r7
 ----------------------------------------------------------------------------------------------
 Send corresponding strings to devices-server for modulating input amount (0-255 = 0-100%).
 Ex: turning on the inside fan at roughly 50% speed is done by sending string "p127"

 Fan 				     --> p[value 0-255]
 ----------------------------------------------------------------------------------------------
+BEWARE!
+There are more commands that can be sent, but has no useful functionality.
+Such commands could for example be write commands for controllers that only support reading.
+Digital pin 2 can be read by sending 'r2' as seen from the protocol above, however you can also send 'd21' to write value 1 to digital pin 2, but since pin 2 does not have any device accepting inputs, it is useless.
+Do not send useless commands to the arduino.